WarrenRoman/git-utility-belt/README.md

  GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with Foobar.
+ You should have received a copy of the GNU General Public License along with GIT UTILITY BELT.
 If not, see <http://www.gnu.org/licenses/>.